MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/register-deploy-plugins.md

 ## Security Restrictions

  There is a security restriction that enables only privileged users to register plug-ins.
-For plug-ins that are not registered in isolation, the system user account under which the plug-in is being registered must exist in the **Deployment Administrators** group of Deployment Manager.
+For plug-ins that are not registered in the sandbox (isolation), the system user account under which the plug-in is being registered must exist in the **Deployment Administrators** group of Deployment Manager.
 Only the System Administrator user account or any user account included in the **Deployment Administrators** group can run Deployment Manager.

 > [!IMPORTANT]
 > For non-isolated plug-ins, failure to include the registering user account in the **Deployment Administrators** group results in an exception being thrown during plug-in registration.
 The exception description states "Not have enough privilege to complete Create operation for an SDK entity."

- The system user account under which the plug-in is being registered must have the following organization-wide security privileges:
-- prvCreatePluginAssembly
-- prvCreatePluginType
-- prvCreateSdkMessageProcessingStep
-- prvCreateSdkMessageProcessingStepImage
-- prvCreateSdkMessageProcessingStepSecureConfig

-  For more information, see [The Security Model of Dynamics 365 for Customer Engagement apps](security-dev/Security-model.md).

-  For plug-ins registered in the sandbox (isolation mode), the system user account under which the plug-in is being registered must have the System Administrator role.
+ For plug-ins registered in the sandbox (isolation mode), the system user account under which the plug-in is being registered must have the System Administrator or System Customizer role.
 Membership in the **Deployment Administrators** group is not required.

 <a name="bkmk_registerprog"></a>